iinarl12/Nutrition-Intake-Log/README.md

-This is a project for "Telematik und Telemedizin" class of WS 2022/2023 at FH Dortmund
+This is a group project for "Telematik und Telemedizin" class of WS 2022/2023 at FH Dortmund

  This is a nutrition intake log for patients that are stored in the local database and HAPI FHIR server.